 There are a large number of organisations offering recreational and sporting activities to the community from large scale sporting organisations through to smaller leisure and recreational activities.
 A good proportion of these operate within the Halswell area rather than in the Wigram area.
 This reflects a deficit in community-based infrastructure in that growing area.
 There is also no residents group covering the Wigram area.
-However, the Halswell area is covered by four residents groups.
+However, the Halswell area is covered by two residents groups.

-There are two Council-owned and managed community facilities - the Harvard Community Lounge in Wigram and Te Hāpua: Halswell Centre in Halswell Road adjoining Halswell Domain.
-Both facilities are well used with an estimated monthly usage of approximately 1,600 and 4,500 people respectively.
-The latter figure does not include those visiting just the Halswell Library, Halswell Outdoor Swimming Pool or the Council's customer service desk which are also part of Te Hāpua: Halswell Centre.
-The Council also own and manage in partnership with Sport Canterbury Ngā Puna Wai Sports Centre from which a number of regional sporting groups are based.
+There is one Council-owned and managed community facility - Te Hāpua: Halswell Centre in Halswell Road adjoining Halswell Domain.
+This facility is well used by community members who are visiting the Halswell Library, Halswell Outdoor Swimming Pool or the Council's customer service desk which are also part of Te Hāpua: Halswell Centre.
+The Council also own and manage in partnership with Sport Canterbury, Ngā Puna Wai Sports Centre from which a number of regional sporting groups are based.
 Athletics, tennis, Rugby League and hockey all have specialised surfaces at this complex.